jack-fitzgerald/jack-fitzgerald.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Candidate in Economics at Vrije Universiteit Amsterdam and the Tinbergen Institute.
-I work on issues in applied econometrics, replication, and economics of science.
+I work on issues in applied econometrics, replication, and metascience.
+In October, I am joining the [Meta-Research Innovation Center at Stanford](https://metrics.stanford.edu/) as a Postdoctoral Scholar.
+I retain a guest affiliation with the [Department of Ethics, Governance, and Society](https://vu.nl/en/about-vu/faculties/school-of-business-and-economics/departments/ethics-governance-and-society) at Vrije Universiteit Amsterdam, and I am a Fellow of the [Institute for Replication](https://www.i4replicat).

 I am dedicated to improving methods in scientific research.
 My research can broadly be categorized as follows:
 * **Replication-based methods research.** I work to evidence the importance of methodological improvements through re-analyzing the replication data of large numbers of published articles that use similar methods.
 [My job market paper](https://doi.org/10.31222/osf.io/d7sqr_v2) evidences the importance of equivalence testing in 81 articles that advertise null results, [my paper on log-like specifications](https://doi.org/10.31222/osf.io/juda7_v2) re-analyzes 46 articles that use such specifications, and [my paper on manipulation tests in regression discontinuity design](https://doi.org/10.31222/osf.io/2dgrp_v1) re-analyzes 36 published articles using such designs.